tanvirahmed055/fly-drone-server/README.md

 ## Short Description

-This website is a premium exclusive drone provider website with diverse drone options.
+This website is a premium exclusive drone selling website with diverse drone options available for buying.

 ### Features & Functionalities